Skip to content

 0.5 / 1

-The company's subsidiary reports that it has a waste management system in place to manage scheduled and non-scheduled waste.
-All waste classified as hazardous or scheduled waste requires special storage, packaging and labelling, and then the containers are managed and disposed of at a licensed waste recovery facility.
-However, this does not cover all company's operations.
+The company's subsidiary, ISF, reports that it has a waste management system to handle both scheduled and non-scheduled waste.
+All hazardous or scheduled waste is specially stored, packaged, and labelled before being sent to a licensed waste recovery facility for disposal.
+However, this does not cover all the company's operations.

 • Community, land and labour rights Community, land and labour rights